Grief and Well-being in Addiction Recovery

 Active recovery takes up time, energy, and resources.
 And it also brings losses.
 Loss of people, places, and things that contributed to our disease.
-Loss of using our favorite substance – like it was our best friend, and trusted crutch.
+And using our favorite substance – like it was our best friend, and trusted crutch.

 In everyday life, for all people on this planet, we face losses and grief.
 Loss of a pet, a physical ability, health, or death of a loved one.
-In everyday life we might experience loss or grief through things like moving, leaving a job, or other things we see as good but bring about major change.
+In everyday life we might experience loss or grief through things like moving or leaving a job.
+Or other things we see as good but bring about major change.

 In everyday society grief is often downplayed and not respected enough.
 While our workplace might only give us a few days, we know grieving takes time.
 Grief is a natural feeling.
 Grieving is a natural healing process, is not pathological, and doesn’t need to be therapized.
 But grief work takes time, can be messy, and is not linear.
 Some losses will always be there and feel like a loss.
 But we can learn new ways to keep living well and make sense of losses.